Blues vs. Wild Prediction & Picks - November 28

 Blues Splits and Trends

-- The Blues have a 1-1-2 record in overtime games this season and an 11-8-1 overall record.
+- The Blues have earned a record of 1-1-2 in overtime games on their way to an overall mark of 11-8-1.

 - St. Louis has won both of its games that were decided by one goal.